wenxindongwork/keras-tuner-alpha/CONTRIBUTING.md

 These instructions are for Googlers with access to Kithara's credentials via go/valentine.
 Search for "kithara" on go/valentine to retrieve the necessary credentials for TestPyPI and PyPI.

-**Before you begin**: Ensure you have the latest code and have thoroughly tested your changes.

 ### Release Steps

 1. **Run Tests**: Execute all tests and confirm they pass successfully.
-This will take a while. :
+This will take ~10 minutes. :

    ```
    python -m unittest